Armstrong World Industries

-On March 27, 2007, Armstrong World Industries, Inc. and NPM Capital N.V. entered into an agreement to sell Tapijtfabriek H. Desseaux N.V. and its subsidiaries, the principal operating companies in Armstrong's European Textile and Sports Flooring business segment, to NPM Capital N.V.
-The sale was finalized in April 2007.
+Armstrong World Industries, Inc. and NPM Capital N.V. sold Tapijtfabriek H. Desseaux N.V. and its subsidiaries, the principal operating companies in Armstrong's European Textile and Sports Flooring business segment, to NPM Capital N.V. in April 2007.
+In 2022, AWI had $1.2 billion in revenue.

-On February 15, 2007, Armstrong World Industries, Inc. announced that it was initiating a review of its strategic alternatives.

 History

+1860-1919

 In 1860, Thomas M. Armstrong, the son of Scottish-Irish immigrants from Derry, joined with John D. Glass to open a one-room shop in Pittsburgh, Pennsylvania, carving bottle stoppers from cork by hand.
 Their first deliveries were made in a wheelbarrow.
 Armstrong was a business pioneer in some respects; he branded each cork he shipped as early as 1864, and soon was putting a written guarantee in each burlap bag of corks he shipped from his big, new factory.
 The company grew to be the largest cork supplier in the world by the 1890s.
 The company incorporated in 1891.

 Cork began being displaced by other closures, but the company introduced insulating corkboard and brick.
 In 1906, two years before he died, Thomas Armstrong concluded that the solid foundation of the future was covered with linoleum, and construction began on a new factory in a cornfield at the edge of Lancaster, Pennsylvania.
 In 1909, Armstrong linoleum was first offered to the trade.

 After corkboard, the logical move was to fiberboard, and then to ceiling board.
 Cork tile and linoleum led to vinyl flooring, then ceramic tile, laminate flooring, and carpeting.

 In 1917, Armstrong Cork signed with the Batton Company advertising agency, a relationship that continues to this day through their corporate descendants.